 Enjoy The Views from Metropol Parasol

 Next on your one day in Seville itinerary is Plaza de la Encarnacion where you must check out Metropol Parasol, a fascinating wooden structure consisting of six mushroom-shaped parasols (folding canopies).
 Finished in 2011, The Metropol Parasol is the largest wooden structure in the world!
-See the lower-level and walk around Roman ruins and then step up and take in the massive size of the Metropol Parasol!
+See the lower level and walk around Roman ruins and then step up and take in the massive size of the Metropol Parasol!

 When you go all the way to the top of this astonishing sculpture in Seville, Spain you are around eight stories high.
 Plenty of room to walk around and savor the views of Seville, from all angles.
 You can even redeem your 4€ ticket for a drink at one of the cafes on top!
+For a virtual tour, book a ticket here.

 Watch the Sunset at La Terraza de EME